-Nomura held Investment Securities Committee twice a year.
-The committee examines the quantitative and qualitative elements mentioned above, confirms the significance of holdings, and discusses policies for additional actions.
-At meetings of the Board of Directors held on July 29, 2020 and December 3, 2020, the Board of Directors examined the appropriateness of holdings based on the contents discusses in the Investment Securities Committee, and confirmed the progress of the reduction and sale of shares as a result of the deliberations by the Committee.
+In principle, Nomura holds the Investment Securities Committee once a year.
+The Committee examines the quantitative and qualitative elements mentioned above, confirms the significance of holdings, and discusses policies for additional actions.
+At the Board of Directors meeting held on July 30, 2021, the Board of Directors examined the appropriateness of holdings based on the contents discussed in the Investment Securities Committee, and confirmed the progress of the reduction and sale of shares as a result of the deliberations by the Committee.